EPNW/opus_dart/README.md

 <a name="init_lib"></a>
 ### What is `lib`?
 As you may have noticed above, both, the Dart friendly API and the bindings need `lib` to initalize.
-Since web support was introduced in vesion `3.0.0` of this package, `lib` is something different on platforms that support `dart:ffi`, and on the web, where `dart:ffi` is not available, and where [web_ffi](https://pub.dev/packages/web_ffi) is used to emulate `dart:ffi`.

-On a `dart:ffi` platform, `lib` is a [dart:ffi DynamicLibrary](https://api.dart.dev/stable/2.12.0/dart-ffi/DynamicLibrary-class.html) instance, pointing to libopus.
+`lib` is a [dart:ffi DynamicLibrary](https://api.dart.dev/stable/3.4.3/dart-ffi/DynamicLibrary-class.html) instance, pointing to libopus.
 You can dynamically load it:
 ```dart
 import 'dart:ffi';
 import 'dart:io' show Platform;